AndersDeath/diary2/000-current.md

 # 11 Februar - Sonntag - Berlin - 509 Tag der Einwanderung

 I did nothing today.
 I decided to make a classic Sunday.
+In the morning I just went for a short walk.